geoadmin/web-mapviewer/README.md

 If the module needs to add data not related to something app wise (for instance, some internal state), a `store` folder can be created with an `index.js` file exporting a Vuex module.
 This module can then be imported in the store module (see below)

+### Architectural decisions

+All project related architectural decision will be described in the folder [`/adr`](adr/) (ADR stands for "Architectural Decision Report").
+For all more macro decisions (like the CI we use or other broad subjects), please refer to [the `/adr` folder on the project doc-guidelines](https://github.com/geoadmin/doc-guidelines/tree/master/adr).

 ### Store module
  As there can be only one instance of a Vuex's store per app, the store module is there for that.
 It as the responsibility to instantiate Vuex, and add any module related state data to the store.
 See [its README.md](src/modules/store/README.md) for more details.